-Q28.
+14 Q28.
 Why is a CfD being used for this transaction?

 A28.
 As just discussed, the CfD is a "financial" rather than a "physical" contract.
-As explained by AES Indiana witness N. Miller, by utilizing the CfD, AES Indiana and TEP as partners in the Joint Venture, LLC, are able to avoid the potential negative tax implications that would exist if a Purchase Power Agreement were used, and this in turn allows AES Indiana to utilize the tax benefits of the Crossvine Project for the benefit of AES Indiana's customers.
-19
+As explained by AES Indiana witness N. Miller, by utilizing the CfD, AES Indiana and TEP as partners in the Joint Venture, LLC, are able to avoid the potential negative tax implications that would exist if a Purchase Power Agreement were used, and this in turn allows AES Indiana to utilize the tax benefits of the Crossvine Project for the benefit of AES Indiana's customers.19

-Q29.
+21 Q29.
 What is the estimated pricing for the CfD for Crossvine?

-- and a storage capacity payment estimated to be approximately \$ - 4 , As described below, the price is the result of a computation designed to - As described below, the price is the result of a computation designed to achieve a targeted return on investment of the acquired Project based on each party's underlying investment profile and characteristics.
-The final CfD price is subject to negotiation with the tax equity investor.
+- A29.
+The pricing for the first full year under the CfD for Crossvine, 2028, is estimated to be approximately per MWh for energy and a storage capacity payment estimated to be approximately \$ and a storage capacity payment estimated to be approximately \$ As described below, the price is the result of a computation designed to achieve a targeted return on investment of the acquired Project based on each party's underlying investment profile and characteristics.
+The final CfD price is subject to - 8 negotiation with the tax equity investor.